Our Commitment to Protect

 About the Coat of Arms

-Bishop Pham’s coat of arms depicts a red boat on a blue ocean, which is crisscrossed by diagonal lines suggesting a fisherman’s net.
+Bishop Pham’s coat of arms combines the Diocese of San Diego’s coat of arms on the left side, and his on the right.
+On his, a red boat on a blue ocean sits on diagonal lines suggesting a fisherman’s net.
 This symbolizes his ministry as a “fisher of men,” as well as how his own father had been a fisherman.
-The boat is also a symbol of the Church, which is often referred to as the “barque of Peter.”
-At the center of the sail is a red beehive (a symbol of the bishop’s baptismal patron saint, St. John Chrysostom, who was known as a “honey-tongued” preacher).
+The boat is also a symbol of the Church, which is referred to as the “barque of Peter.”
+At the center of the sail is a red beehive (a symbol of the bishop’s baptismal patron saint, St. John Chrysostom, known as a “honey-tongued” preacher).
 The beehive is surrounded by two green palm branches (an ancient symbol of martyrdom; the bishop’s ancestors were among Vietnam’s first martyrs).
-The eight red tongues of fire around the boat are a symbol of the Holy Spirit and a representation of the diversity of ethnic and cultural communities.
-The red of the boat, the beehive and the tongues of fire allude to the blood of the martyrs.
+The eight red tongues of fire around the boat are a symbol of the Holy Spirit and a representation of the diversity of ethnic communities.

 About the Coat of Arms